mikera/doctest/docs/cad/010_transactions/README.md

 Peers SHOULD validate the digital signature of transactions they include in a block.
 Failure to do so is likely to result in penalties (at a minimum, paying the fees for the invalid transaction)

-Peers MAY reject transactions that do not appear to be legitimate, in which case the Peer SHOULD return a Result to the Client submitting the transaction indicating the reason for rejection.
+Peers MAY reject transactions that do not appear to be legitimate, in which case the Peer MUST return a Result to the Client submitting the transaction indicating the reason for rejection.
 Some examples where this may be appropriate:
 - Any transaction that has an obviously invalid sequence number (less than that required for the current Consensus State)
 - A transaction that has a future Sequence number (greater than would be valid for the current consensus), and the Peer is unaware of any previous in-flight transactions from the Client that would make this valid.
-- A transaction that appears too expensive for the origin account for which it is submitted to execute (a very large transaction size or a large transfer that would be likely to fail)
+- A transaction that appears too expensive for its origin account to execute (a very large transaction size or a large transfer that would be likely to fail)
 - An account or client has been blacklisted by the Peer for previous bad behaviour

 ## Signatures